Spa Air Products

 Need an Owner's Manual?
 Click on this link for all Sundance® Spas Manuals: Sundance Spa Owner Manuals

-Sundance Spas® Tech Tips: Some of the most common error codes for Sundance and some tech tips to assist you with diagnoses.
+Sundance Spas® Tech Tips: Some of the most common error codes for Sundance and some tech tips to assist you:

 1. WATCHDOG Error Code: - - - or - - - -